FREE Training Courses — 100+ Hours of Akka and Reactive Architecture Expertise Get Started

 How To Distribute Application State with Akka Cluster - Part 1: Getting Started

-Michael Read Senior Technical Consultant, Lightbend, Inc.
+Michael Read Principal Consultant, Lightbend, Inc.

 Introduction To This Series